Federico Pereyra (footballer)

-Federico Hernán Pereyra (born January 4, 1989, in Río Cuarto, Argentina) is an Argentine naturalized Chilean footballer who currently plays for Deportes Temuco.
+Federico Hernán Pereyra (born January 4, 1989, in Río Cuarto, Argentina) is an Argentine naturalized Chilean footballer who plays as a defender.

 Career

 During his professional career he has played for clubs in five countries including ASIL Lysi in Chipre, Cerro Reyes in Spain, Central Córdoba, Juventud Unida Universitario and Tristán Suárez in his native country, as well as Bolivian sides Blooming and The Strongest and Chilean sides Huachipato and Coquimbo Unido.

 Pereyra signed with Deportes Temuco for the 2025 season.

 Personal life

 He is the younger brother of the Argentine former footballer Guillermo Pereyra.

 Pereyra naturalized Chilean by residence.
 His first son was born in Coquimbo, Chile.